High-order numerical integration on self-affine sets: Problem setting

 \subsubsection{Definition and associated operators}

-Let us assume that \( \Gamma \subset K \), where \( K \) is defined as in \cref{lem:existence-large-compact}.
+Let \( K \supseteq \Gamma \) be a non-empty compact set.
+While the results of this section apply to any non-empty compact set \( K \supseteq \Gamma \), in particular \( K = \Gamma \), they are of practical interest when \( K \) allows for an easy choice of cubature points, \emph{e.g.}~a hyperrectangle.
 As discussed in the introduction, the goal of this article is to construct a cubature for an approximation of the integral of the function \( f \in \spC(K) \) over \( \Gamma \) with the invariant measure \( \mu \).
 One of the commonly used types of cubature formulae provides such an approximation of the form

-where \( \calX \coloneqq \setwt{x_i}{1 \leq i \leq M} \subset K \) is the set of \emph{cubature points} and the vector \( \vec{w} = \plr{w_1, \ldots, w_M} \in \bbR^J \) is the vector of \emph{cubature weights}.
+where \( \calX \coloneqq \setwt{x_i}{1 \leq i \leq M} \subset K \) is the set of \emph{cubature points} and the vector \( \vec{w} = \plr{w_1, \ldots, w_M} \in \bbR^M \) is the vector of \emph{cubature weights}.

 \begin{remark} As the cubature formula depends of on both \( \calX \) and \( \vec{w} \), a better notation would be \( \Quad_{\calX, \vec{w}} \).
 However, we have abandoned this option in order to avoid heavy notation, the role of \( \calX \) and \( \vec{w} \) being implicit. \end{remark}